ganfer/hatespeech-rag/README.md

  **User Feedback:**
    - The LLM's response is printed, and depending on the classification, the input is either stored in the database or ignored.

-#### Purpose:
-The script is designed to assess user inputs for hate speech and, if recognized as relevant and new, store them in a database.
-This helps to expand the database with new, pertinent examples of hate speech while avoiding redundant or identical entries.

 ## Tools
 Don`t forgt to use the other tools.
 **chroma query**